Burrows–Wheeler transform: Explanation

 The remarkable thing about the BWT is not that it generates a more easily encoded output—an ordinary sort would do that—but that it does this reversibly, allowing the original document to be re-generated from the last column data.

 The inverse can be understood this way.
 Take the final table in the BWT algorithm, and erase all but the last column.
 Given only this information, you can easily reconstruct the first column.
 The last column tells you all the characters in the text, so just sort these characters alphabetically to get the first column.
 Then, the last and first columns (of each row) together give you all pairs of successive characters in the document, where pairs are taken cyclically so that the last and first character form a pair.
 Sorting the list of pairs gives the first and second columns.
+To obtain the third column, the last column is again prepended to the table, and the rows are sorted lexicographically.
 Continuing in this manner, you can reconstruct the entire list.
 Then, the row with the "end of file" character at the end is the original text.
 Reversing the example above is done like this:

 Optimization

 A number of optimizations can make these algorithms run more efficiently without changing the output.
 There is no need to represent the table in either the encoder or decoder.
 In the encoder, each row of the table can be represented by a single pointer into the strings, and the sort performed using the indices.
-In the decoder, there is also no need to store the table, and in fact no sort is needed at all.
-In time proportional to the alphabet size and string length, the decoded string may be generated one character at a time from right to left.
+In the decoder, there is also no need to store the table, and the decoded string can be generated one character at a time from left to right.
+Comparative sorting can even be avoided in favor of linear sorting, with performance proportional to the alphabet size and string length.
 A "character" in the algorithm can be a byte, or a bit, or any other convenient size.

 One may also make the observation that mathematically, the encoded string can be computed as a simple modification of the suffix array, and suffix arrays can be computed with linear time and memory.
 The BWT can be defined with regards to the suffix array SA of text T as (1-based indexing):

 There is no need to have an actual 'EOF' character.
 Instead, a pointer can be used that remembers where in a string the 'EOF' would be if it existed.
 In this approach, the output of the BWT must include both the transformed string, and the final value of the pointer.
 The inverse transform then shrinks it back down to the original size: it is given a string and a pointer, and returns just a string.

 A complete description of the algorithms can be found in Burrows and Wheeler's paper, or in a number of online sources.
 The algorithms vary somewhat by whether EOF is used, and in which direction the sorting was done.
 In fact, the original formulation did not use an EOF marker.